|Home Search For Songs Info for Producers Contact Us|

-If you have a square dance music label which is not listed on the main page of this site, please contact Buddy Weaver for information on adding your label.
+If you have a square dance music label which is not listed on the main page of this site, please contact the Music Producers' Committee chair for information on adding your label.

 In order to list your label on the main page, we'll need the following info.
 If you have subsidiary labels, include the same information for them as well.
 (Subsidiary labels normally aren't listed on the main page, unless they have a website separate from the main label's website, but we still need the information to create links from our search results.)

 The MusicForCallers website includes a database of music currently available in MP3 format.
 This database can be searched by visitors to the site, so that they can find music by either

 In order to have this capability, the participating producers must supply us with their catalog data.
 An initial catalog is needed to add the currently-available list of songs into the database; this information should be sent to the Producers Committee chair along with the request to be listed.
 Then, each time new music is released, we'll need an update containing only those new releases; these can be sent to either the chair or the webmaster.